rvmonohur/rvmonohur/README.md

-- 👋 Hi, I’m @rvmonohur
+- 👋 Hi, I’m @rvmonohur, a Microsoft Dynamics Consultant having professional experience working with C#, Angular, JavaScript ES6, TypeScript, and SQL.

-- 👨‍💻 I’m currently learning javascript es6+
+- For now, my main focus in on improving my javascript skills.

-- Then i will focus on building some vanilla js projects
+- Then i will build some vanilla js projects.